amrib247/control-recruitment-project/README.md

         array: shape (2,) if `x` is a float or (N, 2) if `x` is an array-like of length N.
 >>>
 ```

+In general, feel free to use any provided functions/properties that don't start with an underscore.

 In order to run this simulation, you'll need to install `casadi`, `matplotlib`, and `numpy`.
 All can be installed with `pip` (ie, `pip install casadi matplotlib numpy`)